New Breeds of Hydrangea

-Hydrangeas have become a key summertime show-off in front and backyards across the country.
+Hydrangeas have become a key summertime show-off in front and backyards nationwide.
 It used to be that the beautiful blue-and pink-blooming hydrangeas would bloom once a year for a few weeks in June.

 But plant breeders have developed new varieties that perform with longer bloom times and re-bloom through much of the season.
-The most foolproof hydrangeas are those that bloom on new wood, or old and new wood both.
-That way if there is a frost and the old wood is damaged, you will still be sure to have flowers in summer.
+The most foolproof hydrangeas bloom on new wood or old and new wood.
+That way, if there is a frost and the old wood is damaged, you will still be sure to have flowers in summer.

-Newer varieties such as Endless Summer offer big, colorful blooms every few weeks in summer and into fall.
-Many offer beautiful fall color and their spent blossoms continue to be attractive in the winter landscape or can be cut and dried for indoor arrangements.
+Newer varieties, such as Endless Summer, offer enormous, colorful blooms every few weeks in summer and fall.
+Many offer beautiful fall color, and their spent blossoms remain attractive in the winter landscape or can be cut and dried for indoor arrangements.

 Forever and Ever Hydrangea

-The magnificent flowers of this hydrangea will bloom from mid-summer to mid to late fall.
+The magnificent flowers of this hydrangea will bloom from mid-summer to mid-to-late fall.
 The blue color may fade to a blue-pink range of colors late in the year.
-Forever and Ever Hydrangeas get to be about 3 to 4 feet tall and wide and will do best in morning sun, afternoon shade.
+Forever and Ever Hydrangeas get to be about 3 to 4 feet tall and wide and will do best in the morning sun and afternoon shade.

 Endless Summer Hydrangea

-This is another great and long-blooming hydrangea, very similar to Forever and Ever.
-They flower early to midsummer until frost.
-They also get to be about 3 to 4 feet tall and wide and do best in partial sun.
-As with most Hydrangea, you can get them to bloom pink or blue by altering the acidity of the soil.
+This perennial is another excellent, long-blooming hydrangea similar to Forever and Ever.
+The blooms flower early to midsummer until frost.
+They also get to be about three to four feet tall and wide and do best in partial sun.
+As with most Hydrangea, you can get them to bloom pink or blue by altering the soil’s acidity.

-This is the traditional flower, the “snowball bush” we grew up with, but with an upgrade.
-The newer varieties have huge white flowers bloom on new wood and provide a very pretty show for a good part of the season, from early to midsummer to frost.
-You can expect each plant to grow 3-5 feet high and wide.
-One of the advantages of this Hydrangea is that it will take more sun than the others.
+This hydrangea is the traditional flower, the “snowball bush” we grew up with, but with an upgrade.
+The newer varieties have substantial white flowers bloom on new wood and provide a stunning show for most of the season, from early to midsummer to frost.
+Each plant can grow 3-5 feet high and wide.
+One of the advantages of this hydrangea is that it will take more sun than the others.
 If you have a deer problem, these are not the plant to select.

-Climbing Hydrangea is one of the best of the ornamental vines.
-It will flower even in shade gardens and creates a beautiful vine on an arbor, pergola, fence, stone wall, or the trunk of a large shade tree.
-Foliage is almost heart shaped.
-Leaves drop in winter exposing an attractive reddish brown exfoliating bark for winter interest.
-In early summer, they produce fragrant, lacy, flat-topped, white flower heads.
-These “lace caps” can be 5 inches or more in width and are composed of showy flowers on the outside and less-than-showy flowers on the inside.
-This remarkable vine may take 3-5 years to start blooming, but patience will be rewarded.
-They sometimes reach 50 feet tall.
+Climbing Hydrangea is one of the best ornamental vines.
+It will flower even in shade gardens and creates a beautiful vine on an arbor, pergola, fence, stone wall, or trunk of a large shade tree.
+Foliage is almost heart-shaped.
+Leaves drop in winter exposing an attractive reddish-brown exfoliating bark for winter interest.
+They produce fragrant, lacy, flat-topped, white flower heads in early summer.
+These “lace caps” can be five inches or more in width and are composed of showy flowers on the outside and less-than-showy flowers on the inside.
+This remarkable vine may take 3-5 years to bloom, but patience will be rewarded.
+Climbing hydrangea sometimes reach 50 feet tall.